apollosolutions/retail-supergraph/use-cases/checking-out-with-graphql.md

       "checkout": [
         {
           "successful": false,
-          "message": "removed to many items"
+          "message": "Removed to many items.
+Only 1 item was present" }
-        }
       ]
     }